MY FRIEND, LUCAS

 Why the mixed agriculture?
 Land is very valuable, and the price of coffee has plummeted since the good days.
-Then Colombia had a monopoly on coffee before a number of other countries took away their market share with cheaper quality coffee.
+Back then, Colombia had a monopoly on coffee before a number of other countries took away their market share with cheaper, lower quality coffee.
 Once It sold at s high as $19.00/kilo.
 Today, the price goes as low as $0.65/kilo, very much on the low side now.

 Mixing the other crops in with the coffee gives a higher yield on the land.
 It also creates a continuous cash flow, as many of these farmers are struggling to survive.

-The Government assists them.
+The Government assists them, of course.
 In the case of this farm, a Government Agency supplied an architectural drawing for the building where the coffee is processed and helped in buying the machinery.

-The favorable climate and altitude (6,000 feet above sea level) plus volcanic ash in the soil creates a terroir.
+The favorable climate and altitude (6,000 feet above sea level) plus volcanic ash in the soil creates a unique terroir well suited for coffee.
 This encourages the plants to continually grow and bear fruit, allowing for about three harvests a year.
-One of the photos shows green and red berries and a flower proving this point, all three stages present at the same time.
+One of the photos below shows green and red berries and a flower proving this point, all three stages present at the same time.

-The Farmer was very proud that Nestle of Switzerland had sent a representative to hand pick the best Coffee in Colombia.
-He traveled throughout the country, testing the quality of the beans along the way One of the farms he selected was this one, for its high quality and consistency.
+The Farmer was very proud to point out that Nestle of Switzerland had sent a representative to hand pick the best coffee in Colombia and had, of course, came here.
+He traveled throughout the country, testing the quality of the beans along the way.
+This farm was one of those selected for its high quality and consistency.

-A coffee taster must have a very developed palate and can be compared to a wine taster or “the nose” in perfume testing.
+A coffee taster must have a very developed palate and can be compared to a wine taster in having a perfect “the nose” in perfume testing.

 American Jeeps from the 1950’s are everywhere in this part of the countryside.
-They have been reconditioned and painted and are essential workhorses, also loaded with enormous bags of coffee, and several people hanging on as they go from town to town over the bumpy roads.
+They have been reconditioned and painted dozenes of times by now, and are essential workhorses, loaded with enormous bags of coffee — and several people hanging on as they go from town to town over the bumpy roads.

-Another form of transport is what seemed to be motorcycle taxis.
+Another form of transport is what seemed to be motorcycle taxis, similar to the Tuk-Tuks of San Francisco.
 It is a shell built around a motorcycle that can transport two or three people inexpensively.

-Coming back to the modern City of Medellin, with its noise and stop and start traffic was a contrast to the slower tempo of the coffee region.
-There were other stops along the way, and I will eventually get to writing about them.
+Coming back to the modern City of Medellin, with its noise and stop and start traffic, was a sharp contrast to the slower tempo of the coffee region.

-These are some of the flowers that were growing in and around Jardin.
+Here are just a few of the flowers that were growing in and around Jardin: